-- The GSA has experienced several large fires in the past. - ENR provides forest fire management services on forested areas including Crown and Gwich'in Private Lands. - ENR maintains and updates maps of areas burned in the NWT.

-- Fires are managed according to the Fire Management Policy, primarily based on values-at-risk, i.e. humans, communities, developments, and other values. - Other disturbances such as insects or weather have not had large scale impacts.
+- The GSA has experienced several large fires in the past. - Environment & Natural Resources (ENR) provides forest fire management services on forested areas including Public and Gwich'in Private Lands. - ENR maintains and updates maps of areas burned in the Northwest Territories. - Fires are managed according to the Fire Management Policy, primarily based on values-at-risk, i.e. humans, communities, developments, and other values. - Other disturbances, such as insects or weather, have not had large-scale impacts to date.

 - 1. Past fire suppression practices and the natural forest cycle have resulted in mature forests near Gwich'in communities that pose a fire threat. - 2.
-Climate change has increased the uncertainty about the future.
-As the environment changes it is possible that severity and frequency of fires and insect infestations may increase.
+Climate change has increased our uncertainty about the future.
+As the environment changes, it is possible that severity and frequency of fires and insect infestations may increase.

+- 1. Plan for forest fires:

+- a) Develop Community Wildfire

+Protection Plans that identify

+areas at risk from high intensity

+fires and establishes fire action

+zones.

-- 1. Plan for forest fires: - a) Develop Community Wildfire Protection Plans that identify areas at risk from high intensity fires and establishes fire action zones. - b) Increase public understanding of forest protection measures and reasons behind management philosophies. - 2.
-Perform research and monitoring to improve the knowledge and understanding of fire behaviour, fire effects, and climate change. - 3.
-Perform research and monitoring to improve the knowledge and understanding of other disturbances such as insects and floods.
+- b) Increase public understanding of forest protection measures and reasons behind management philosophies.

+- 2. Perform research and monitoring to improve the knowledge and understanding of fire behaviour, fire effects, and climate change.

+- 3. Perform research and monitoring to improve the knowledge and understanding of other disturbances, such as insects and floods.